SCOPE OF THIS CHAPTER

-The Senior Manager for the Out of Hours Service can agree for a child to be placed in a foster home above the usual limit in an emergency i.e. without the agreement of the Designated Manager (Exemptions and Extensions).
+The Duty Manager for the Out of Hours Service can agree for a child to be placed in a foster home above the usual limit in an emergency i.e. without the agreement of the Designated Manager (Exemptions and Extensions from Fostering Limit).
 This agreement will only last until the next working day.

-An application for exemption beyond the next working day must be made to the Designated Manager (Exemptions and Extensions) as soon as practicable thereafter and any such exemption needs to be presented to the next available Fostering Panel, as with planned exemptions.
+An application for exemption beyond the next working day must then be made to the Designated Manager (Exemptions and Extensions) and any such emergency exemption needs to be presented to the next available Fostering Panel, as with planned exemptions.

-An interim decision may be necessary on an emergency basis pending full consideration of the exemption.
+An interim decision by the Designated Manager (Exemptions and Extensions from Fostering Limit) may be necessary pending full consideration of the exemption.

-Any emergency decisions to grant an exemption must be confirmed in writing and copies of the decision, together with the reasons, must be placed on the child's file and the Foster Carer's case record.
-A copy must also be sent to the Foster Carer.
+Any emergency or interim decisions to grant an exemption must be confirmed in writing and copies of the decision, together with the reasons, must be placed on the child's file and the foster carer's case record.
+A copy must also be sent to the foster carer.

 The decision must be recorded.